Posted on Nov 20, 2019 in Employment by Amy Jones

-The distinctly American shopping phenomenon of Black Friday has gained significant traction in the UK over the past few years, but what impact does this shopping tradition have on employers?
+The distinctly American shopping phenomenon of Black Friday has gained significant traction in the UK over the past few years, with the sales event now culminating in Cyber-Monday, but what impact does this shopping tradition have on employers?

 This raises the question of whether employers should be worried?
 How will they cope if employees are desperate to take time off for shopping or are using the internet to shop for special Black Friday offers during working time?